Douglas Clague built Hutchison into one of the largest trading houses in Hong Kong.

 A S Watson, with interests in soft drinks, was acquired in 1965.
 Other acquisitions included Davie Boag, a specialised trader, and Oriental Pacific Mills, a textiles business.

-Hutchinson gained control of Hong Kong & Whampoa Dock Company, one of the largest companies in Hong Kong, in 1969.
+Hutchison gained control of Hong Kong & Whampoa Dock Company, one of the largest companies in Hong Kong, in 1969.
 Clague found that amidst the cultural revolution in China and riots in Hong Kong, assets could be acquired at a relative discount.

 Following the takeovers Clague confidently proclaimed in 1969 that Hutchison was now the largest trading house in Hong Kong.